Ryan Fest will take place on Monday, 30th June 2025 in Gdańsk, Poland. A dinner on the preceding evening is also planned.

 Venue

 The venue is the Gdansk branch of Polish-Japanese IT Academy, Targ Drzewny 9/11, 80-894 Gdańsk, Poland.
 See Google Maps for the detailed location.
 This is right in the middle of the medieval Hanseatic Old Town of Gdańsk, and within walking distance from the main train station.
+The talks will be in room A507 and coffe breaks/lunch in room A503, both on the 5th floor.

 Getting to, from, and around